andre-ye/uni/docs/phil/phil-401c/lecture.md

 - Counterpreferential behavior might be recommende by reasoning -- the conclusions of valid arguments that have premises about group identification.
 - What can the premises and derivations of arguments in favor of team reasoning tell us?

+---

+## Week 11 Monday
+- Principle of indifference -- a bad principle, you can get different results depending on you assign different probabilities.
+To apply the principle, you need an inprincipled way of dividing the space to distinguihs between the cases.
+- Bertrand's paradox, Van Fransen's Cube Factory
+- Anderson: it can be rational to advance the interests of a group with which one identifies, even if they prefer to act otherwise.
+- Does inconsistency between preferences and behaviors cause irrational behavior?
+- IrraiontliY; disobeys certain axioms of rational behavior.
+- "Not irrational" shouldn't necessarily imply "rational".
+- Is there a positive argument that group identification can be rational?
+Turning "not irrational" (Anderson) into "rational".
+- What is the reasoning involved in justifying such behavior?
+- Rationality has a robust association with reason.
+Raiontliy which can be justified by reasoning.
+- Empirical evidence for rationality?
+- There are many plausible arguments which might represent "team reasoning"
+- Why should arguments presented in Gold and Sugden justify (robust normatively) forgoing dominant strategies for an individual?
+- Objection 1: In what sense is there a collective utility function for a group?
+What are group "preferences"?
+  - Possible response: experimenter believes she is speaking to and offering a series of choices to a single person behind a computer.
+Experimenter thinks they are assigning single outcomes to an individual but in fact it is a team.
+We could ascribe a utility function to a team if you can't see the inner mechanisms of choice-making.
+  - 1955 Harsanyi theorem: if you and I choose in such a way that if $$s$$ Pareto dominates $$s'$$, then we will never choose $$s'$$, then it follows that the utility function that the experimenter will attribute to us is a weighted sum of our individual utility functions.
+- Objection 2: Even if arguments can justify counterpreferential behavior, do people actually reason in this way?
+Are people doing waht team reasoning folks advocate?
+-